Is rebranding worth it? Isn’t it expensive to rebrand? Why do businesses do it? How long does it take? Is changing your logo and website enough?

 - How long the project will take

 - What parts of the business need a rebrand

 What exactly do you need to rebrand: is it just the positioning, is it just the visuals, is it just the target persona, or everything?
 A rebrand of Formula 1 will have a very different scope of work than a rebrand of a local mom blogger.
 Formula 1 paid $1 million for their rebranding a few years ago, whereas a mom blogger might pay $3,000 or even less.

 Nothing at first.
 If you think that after developing your new messaging, new logo, and new website you can just sit and wait for people to show up – you wasted your time (and money!).
 You still need to put some effort into your branding and marketing, but reaching your target and attracting their attention will be much less difficult than before.

 Before I rebranded my company, I spent a lot of money on Google ads and Facebook ads and was getting nothing in return.
 My potential clients simple didn’t resonate with it, didn’t connect, didn’t engage, and didn’t buy from me.
 After I completed my rebrand, I spent much less money on my Google ads and Facebook ads, it was easy to set up the ads knowing the ideal client, and I started getting the exact clients I wanted – people who saw the benefits to branding or rebranding their own companies, and people who were serious business owners that truly wanted to grow their brands and scale their businesses.

 Your new visuals and your new voice will speak to your target market, and they will love you!
 They will want to work with you and invest in your business.
 Your business will grow!
 And that’s what happens after you rebrand – you grow your business!

-If you’re interested in learning what Brand Goals you can set up today, download this free Brand Goals Chapter from my book BrandFix to start setting your own brand goals:
+If you’re interested in learning what Brand Goals you can set up today, you can find Brand Goals Chapter in my book BrandFix and start setting your own brand goals.

 Let me know if you need help with setting the goals, or if you are looking to completely rebrand and scale!